trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files-gopro-gpmd.md

 ```

-In this first 1s sample, we get single measurements from the sensors in the camera like the `Track3:Accelerometer`, `Track3:Gyroscope` and `Track3:Magnetometer`.
+In this first sample, we get single measurements from the sensors in the camera like the `Track3:Accelerometer`, `Track3:Gyroscope` and `Track3:Magnetometer`.

-The metadata prints 18 GPS position entries like so;
+The metadata prints 18 GPS position entries like so, only one with a GPSDateTime;

 ```
  <Track3:GPSLatitude>51 deg 14&#39; 54.51&quot; N</Track3:GPSLatitude>